pulumi/docs/content/blog/zephyrs-summer-intern-experience-with-pulumi/index.md

 ## Personal Growth

 Honestly, before my internship start, I was so nervous that I couldn't sleep.
 Previously, I had taken only one data management course that contains a tutorial about set up Azure SQL Database.
 Other than that, I have known nothing about the cloud.
-Although I have read about the [Getting Started documentation](https://www.pulumi.com/docs/get-started/aws/) and Golang, I was worried that my understanding was not good enough.
+Although I have read about the [Getting Started documentation](https://www.pulumi.com/docs/get-started/aws/) and Go, I was worried that my understanding was not good enough.
 Also, I transferred from a community college to the University of Washington as a junior student and was admitted to the Computer Science major after that.
-Therefore, I felt relatively new to programming compare to my peers and less confident working in the industry, even less working remotely.
+Therefore, I felt relatively new to programming compared to my peers and less confident working in the industry, even less working remotely.

 However, I am glad that I was brave enough to make the first step out of my comfort zone to learn about new things and improve my understanding during practicing.
 That was one of the important reasons for me to choose to intern at Pulumi, a startup with great potential.
 Also, due to the nature of startups, Pulumi has smaller but more connected teams.
 Personally, I felt more comfortable discussing issues and thoughts in small groups.
-Also, I am able to work with the different team and people, where broaden my horizons and improved my collaborating skills.
+Also, I was able to work with the different teams and people.
+I was also able to broaden my horizons and improve my collaboration skills.

-I found the more I got familiar with the company and the job, the more confidence I am.
+I found that the more familiar I got with the company and the job, the more confident I was.
 This is also indispensable from the support of company members.
 The warm greetings and kind help gave me a lot of powers and courage.
 Working remotely with Pulumi was much more interactive than I thought.
 The one-to-one meeting with my mentor and site supervisor has boosted my working efficiency because I could compile my questions and updates, talk about them all together, and get informed about if I am on the right path.
 I also loved the fact that I was able to join other team meetings so I could learn about the different projects other people are working on.

 In addition, I absolutely love the various team-building games, especially the virtual escape room, and the pair-up chatting with other engineers in the team.
 These interesting events and relaxed atmosphere made me feel more welcomed and less stressful.
 I've been moved and realized it is okay to be imperfect and improve step by step.
-Despite I got less coding experience, I am still welcomed and cared for by everyone at Pulumi.
+Despite having less coding experience, I was still welcomed and cared for by everyone at Pulumi.

 Moreover, I am so glad that I could work on my individual internship project: building the content management system(CMS) for Pulumi's website.
 I have taken control of the whole development phase of the Content Management System project.
 I was able to research and write up proposals, implement the project, plan the next step, and improve.
 In the end, the CMS was published and running.
 I have contributed back to the Netlify CMS, the provider for the CMS.
 I have compiled CMS as an [open-source example](https://github.com/pulumi/examples/tree/master/aws-ts-netlify-cms-and-oauth) and written blog posts on deploying the [CMS application]({{< relref "/blog/deploying-netlify-cms-on-aws" >}}) and its [OAuth Access Token Server]({{< relref "/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app" >}}) to AWS.